Equilibrium Constant for a Metal-complex Ion

 4. You will need 5 50-mL beakers into which you can measure out the amounts of each solution required.
 Label them Exp.
 1 - 5.

 5. Mix the solutions to make the experiment solutions according to the information in the table.
-Using a separate syringe for each solution, measure the amounts of each one needed into the labeled beakers.
+Using a separate syringe or pipet for each solution, measure the amounts of each one needed into the labeled beakers.
 Do the necessary calculations to fill in the rest of the table.

 In the following table, calculate and then fill in the initial concentration of each of the reactants in the space provided.